silverstripe/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 	</ul>

 ```

+Here we've created an unordered list called *Menu1*, which *themes/simple/css/layout.css* will style into the menu.
 Then, using a loop over the page control *Menu(1)*, we add a link to the list for each menu item.

 This creates the navigation at the top of the page: